ripienaar/free-for-dev/README.md

   * [Vercel](https://vercel.com/) — Build, deploy, and host web apps with free SSL, global CDN, and unique Preview URLs each time you `git push`.
 Perfect for Next.js and other Static Site Generators.
   * [Versoly](https://versoly.com/) — SaaS focussed website builder - unlimited websites, 70+ blocks, 5 templates, custom CSS, favicon, SEO and forms.
 No custom domain.
   * [Qovery](https://www.qovery.com) — Qovery is the simplest way to deploy your full-stack apps on AWS, GCP and Azure.
 It is free web hosting for developers with Database, SSL, a global CDN, and auto deploys from Git.
+  * [FlashDrive.io](https://flashdrive.io) - PaaS service similar to Heroku with a developer-centric approach and all inclusive features.
+Free tier for static assets, staging and developer apps.

 **[⬆ back to top](#table-of-contents)**